daisukeiot/Azure-DPS-Custom-Allocation/README.md

 1. During DPS register operation, `dps_processor` function adds Tags and Desired Properties to device's Device Twin

-    - Tag : "TagExample":"CustomAllocationSample"
+    - Tag : "TagFromDpsWebHook":"CustomAllocationSample"
     - Desired Properties
-        - "DesiredTest1" : "InitialTwinByCustomAllocation"
+        - "FromDpsWebHook1" : "InitialTwinByCustomAllocation"
-        - "DpsRegistrationId" : \<Registration ID of the enrollment list>
+        - "FromDpsWebHook2" : \<Registration ID of the enrollment list>
     - For Impinj R700, it sets "Hostname" Property to change deivce's host name using IoT Plug and Play Device Model (and Parser)
+        The hostname will be set to impinj-<YYYYMMDD>-<HHMMSS>

 1. The device is authenticated and DPS creates Device Identity in IoT Hub